As an SEO agency, you’re going to thrive on client retention.

 Just keep in mind this strategy only works if you’re consistently proving your value.

 The second option is to work out some kind of compromise.
-For example, you may be willing to lower the cost of your services as a special accommodation if your client has been around for a long time and you’re looking to repay their loyalty.
+For example, you may be willing to lower the cost of your SEO services or as a special accommodation if your client has been around for a long time and you’re looking to repay their loyalty.
 You may also cut away certain services, offering a smaller package until they can figure out what to do next.

 Your client doesn’t want to work with just any marketing agency; they want to work with a thought leader in the industry, who has a reasonable level of expertise in this niche.
 If you come across as unknowledgeable, or if you aren’t consistently working to make your client’s campaign better, your client may lose interest and seek a competitor who can offer those things.